Belval/pdf2image/README.md

 ## How to install

-` pip install pdf2image `
+` pip3 install pdf2image `

+###

+pdftoppm is the piece of software that does the actual magic.
+It is distributed as part of a greater package called [poppler](https://poppler.freedesktop.org/).

-Windows users will have to install [pdftoppm](https://sourceforge.net/projects/poppler-win32/)
+Windows users will have to install [poppler for Windows](https://sourceforge.net/projects/poppler-win32/)

+Mac users will have to install [poppler for Mac](http://macappstore.org/poppler/)

-Linux users will have pdftoppm pre-installed with the distro (Tested on Ubuntu and Archlinux)
+Linux users will have pdftoppm pre-installed with the distro (Tested on Ubuntu and Archlinux) if it's not, run `sudo apt install poppler-utils`

 ## How does it work?
 ` from pdf2image import convert_from_path, convert_from_bytes `